 Tigers to finish year without home run leader as Jake Brown undergoes surgery to fix broken bone in hand

-BATON ROUGE - The Tigers will finish the year without their home run leader.
+BATON ROUGE - LSU rightfielder Jake Brown underwent successful hand surgery on Wednesday to fix a broken hamate bone in his right non-throwing hand.

-Outfielder Jake Brown will undergo surgery to fix a broken bone in his hand, ending his season.
+Brown posted a picture on social media Wednesday afternoon and Tiger head coach Jay Johnson confirmed that the surgery was a success as LSU heads to Mississippi State to start their weekend series against the Bulldogs on Friday night.

-With his season over, Brown finishes 2026 leading LSU with 16 home runs and 49 RBIs.
+Brown was leading the Tigers in home runs with 16 as well as 49 RBIs.
 He also led the team in OPS.

-With Brown eligible for the MLB Draft, he had likely played his final game at LSU.
+With Brown eligible for the MLB Draft, he has likely played his final game at LSU.
 Hunt Palmer and Matt Moscona of louisianasports.net broke the news on social media.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.